 I don’t have a ready answer because how do I explain to random strangers that I value communication and relationships so much that I choose not to use a medium that promises to enhance such communication?
 So, just as I stutter when people ask me why I am not married, I give evasive answers.
 I say, “Well, I see no need for it.”
 The person who asks me this is not convinced.
 And then, as if to explain their presence on the app, they become defensive and say, “I mainly use it to stay in touch with friends, and there is a family group, you know.”
 I nod.
 There are groups.
 I know that scourge all too well.

-They become embarrassed by what they think is my judgement on their being on What’s App (as if I caught them surfing porn) and then try to say that What’s App is essential to convey to their family that they might be coming home late or that dinner is not ready.
+They become embarrassed by what they think is my judgement on their being on What’s App; as if I caught them surfing porn at sites like https://nakedgirls.wiki which I don’t see a problem either, bu then they try to say that What’s App is essential to convey to their family that they might be coming home late or that dinner is not ready.
 I nod even more.
 Sure.
 Generations since the 16th century have relied on What’s App to communicate precisely this.
 Now, don’t get me wrong.
 A tool that uses technology is only as useful as we allow it to be.
 My problem with What’s App is that it promotes artificial and shallow communication at the cost of what I can say is ‘real’ communication.
 What is real to me?

 To pick up the phone and call.
 If you can use What’s App’s video or voice calling to do that, please do that!